azan-khan-dev/DSA-Journey/README.md

 # 📘 DSA Library

-A collection of Data Structures and Algorithms implemented in **TypeScript/JavaScript**.
+A collection of Data Structures and Algorithms implemented in **TypeScript**.
 This repository is focused on clean, optimized, and well-structured solutions for learning and interview preparation.

 ## ✨ Features